OECD COP29 Virtual Pavilion

 Towards a green and digital future

-Digital technologies and digital infrastructure play a key role in shaping policy pathways to achieve net-zero targets.
-They help advance solutions that can significantly accelerate green transition across economic sectors.
+Digital technologies and digital infrastructure play a key role in shaping policy pathways to achieve net-zero targets, helping to advance solutions that can significantly accelerate the green transition across economic sectors.
 However, they also carry an environmental footprint that must be measured and minimised across their life cycle.
-As digital transformation progress, the dual impact of digital technologies on sustainability – both positive and negative – is gaining increased policy attention.
-This session will launch the report on the Review of relevance of the OECD Recommendation on ICTs and the Environment as a first step towards revising the Recommendation; analyse key trends in the environmental impact of digital technologies; discuss challenges to measure and assess their direct, enabling, and systemic effects on the environment; and identify policy priorities and challenges to align the green and digital twin transitions and accelerate action for environmental sustainability.
+As digital transformation progresses, the dual impact of digital technologies on sustainability – both positive and negative – is gaining increased policy attention.
+This session will launch the forthcoming report on the Review of the Relevance of the OECD Recommendation on Information and Communication Technologies (ICTs) and the Environment, as a first step towards revising the Recommendation.
+It will analyse key trends in the environmental impact of digital technologies, discuss challenges to measure and assess their direct, enabling, and systemic effects on the environment, and identify policy priorities and challenges to align the green and digital twin transitions and accelerating action for environmental sustainability.

-GarrettBlaney (Commission for Communications Regulation (ComReg))AntoniaGawel (Google)GeorgeKamiya (Climate Action)GrazynaPiesiewicz (European Commission)
+GarrettBlaney (Commission for Communications Regulation (ComReg))RobertDawson (OECD)AntoniaGawel (Google)AlexiaGonzález Fanfalone (OECD)GeorgeKamiya (GSMA)JohannesKirnberger (OECD)GrazynaPiesiewicz (European Commission)

 Day